mavlink/MAVSDK/README.md

 - Cross-platform (Linux, Mac, Windows, iOS, Android).
 - Extensible (using compile-time plugins).

+## Roadmap

+The next steps will be:

+- Add Camera settings and actions interface.
+- Publish Android wrappers in Java using JNI.
+- Publish iOS wrappers in Objective-C using Objective-C++.
+- Improve Offboard control.

 ## Interfacing

 DroneLink currently takes care of the mavlink messaging using a UDP network connection to the drone.
 Connecting via TCP, or serial is planned but not implemeted yet.